AFFF FIREFIGHTING FOAM SYSTEM REPLACEMENT

-Starting in July 2020, firefighting foam containing PFAS (per- and polyfluoroalkyl substances) will be banned for sale within the State of Washington (Senate Bill 6413).* This is the first state ban that impacts all firefighting foam systems that utilize a fluorine-based foam, including AFFF (Aqueous Film Forming Foam).
+Starting in July 2020, firefighting foam containing PFAS (per- and polyfluoroalkyl substances) was banned for sale within the State of Washington (Senate Bill 6413).* This is the first state ban that impacts all firefighting foam systems that utilize a fluorine-based foam, including AFFF (Aqueous Film Forming Foam).
 AFFF is commonly used in facilities to suppress high-hazard flammable liquid fires like jet fuels and gasoline.
-The presence of PFAS will require these systems to be replaced.
+The presence of PFAS requires these systems to be replaced.

 A discharge incident could result in significant business disruption and a potential release of PFAS contaminant to the environment.
 The discharge incident could be inadvertent (more likely), or due to fire.
 Also, and more importantly, if your facility is following NFPA and/or insurance requirements for annual testing, this can use up foam concentrate, leaving the system impaired without a discharge incident.
 The system could be impaired for a significant amount of time without the ability to purchase replacement foam.

-Identify if your foam system should be replaced and your options with our ‘Commonly Asked Questions’ guide.
+Determine if your foam system should be replaced with our ‘Commonly Asked Questions’ guide.
 Download the guide by filling out the form to the right.

 * Exemptions currently exist for airport responding fire departments, chemical plants, oil refineries, and federal facilities.
 However, these exemptions are being removed in a phased ban starting in 2023.

 AFFF Replacement Results in Cost Savings for Puget Sound Energy (PSE)